Hello.

 I have been a practicing physical therapist since earning my Master’s Degree in 1994 from the University of Colorado Health Sciences Center, when it was still on 9th Ave. in Denver.
 I have dedicated my career to addressing pain and dysfunction while supporting the body as a whole.
 My Bachelor's Degree in psychology supports my passion for treating the mind-body connection in injury and healing.

-Over time, I came to appreciate that every body reacts differently to injury and has different needs to heal "well".
-People who needed more help than just "traditional" physical therapy started to find me.
+I have come to appreciate that each body reacts differently to injury with different needs to fully heal.
+Those who need more help than just "traditional" physical therapy started to find me.
 These patients kept telling me that they "failed" therapy, they "graduated therapy too soon", "insurance cut me off", "they said it's all in my mind", or "there's nothing I can do for you".
 I learned that my training and experience had led me to treat those who both need "traditional" physical therapy, and those who have "failed" physical therapy in the past.

 I am known for my detailed and comprehensive evaluations that shine light on the causes of pain and for my compassionate approach to addressing these problems.